 County Antrim, Northern Ireland

 Many prefer its neighbor County Down, but to me there’s no contest.
-This is a pure links test that deserves The Open.
+This is a pure links test.

 This brawny beauty, with a wee jaunt through a forest, is the best links in continental Europe.

-Links golf’s finest combination of challenge and charm—and the recent renovation made it even better.
+Links golf’s finest combination of challenge and charm—and a renovation made it even better.

 Co.
 Clare, Ireland